Scripter17/Minecraft-Hotkeys/README.md

 - AFK Cobblestone generator
 - Quick concrete
 - Quick takeoff
-- Autoclick eithe the left or right mouse buttons
+- Autoclick either the left or right mouse buttons

-The ones listed as AFK work even after alt-tabbing out of Minecraft, assuming you used F3+P to disable pausing on lost focus
+The ones listed as AFK work even after alt-tabbing out of Minecraft, assuming you used F3+P to disable automatic pausing when the game loses focus